ruanchaves/BERT-WS/README.md

 In order to reproduce our results, please utilize the BERT-Mini model made available at [googleresearch/bert](https://github.com/google-research/bert) instead of BERT-Base Chinese.

-For more information about this project, please refer to the [original README](https://github.com/jiangpinglei/BERT_ChineseWordSegment), that is also reproduced below.
+For more information about this project, please refer to the [original README](https://github.com/jiangpinglei/BERT_ChineseWordSegment), which is also reproduced below.

 # BERT_ChineseWordSegment ( original README )